 - educational units associated with the University that award scholarships

-- Third parties engaged by the University to provide fundraising related services, such as:
+- Third parties engaged by the University to provide fundraising and communications related services, such as:

 - third party agencies who provide us with data about alumni and supporters